Plant the Seed with Schools Tree Day

 Planet Ark will help your school or early learning centre make the most of your special event by providing:

-- case studies and ideas from bright green schools (that you can try too!)
+- Bright ideas from green schools you can try too (case studies)

 If you need a little help getting started or want to get set up quickly, call the National Tree Day Hotline on 1300 88 5000 or contact us by email.